zhaojieting/Part_HOE/README.md

 # Part_HOE
-This is the official implement of our article: " Confidence Aware Orientation Estimation Under Partial Obeservation""
+This is the official implement of our article: " Human Orientation Estimation Under Partial Observation""